erick-rivas/nodejs-api-reference/http/guidelines.md

 ## Quality checklist

-- [ ] Only imports express & controllers modules
+- [ ] All the routes only imports express & @controllers modules.
+- [ ] All the middlewares only importes express & @middlewares modules.
-- [ ] All the routes includes @api comments
+- [ ] All the routes includes @api comments.
-- [ ] All GET details endpoints includes json example
+- [ ] All GET details endpoints includes json example.
 - [ ] The endpoints are organized by group *e.g CRUD pets then CRUD toys*
 - [ ] The endpoints (url) follow the following order and structure:
 ```